hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 ### Required

-- `bucket_name` (String) The slug of the HCP Packer Registry image bucket where the channel should be created in.
+- `bucket_name` (String) The slug of the HCP Packer Registry image bucket where the channel should be created.
 - `name` (String) The name of the channel being managed.

 ### Optional

 - `iteration` (Block List, Max: 1) The iteration assigned to the channel. (see [below for nested schema](#nestedblock--iteration))
-- `project_id` (String) The ID of the HCP project where this channel is located in.
+- `project_id` (String) The ID of the HCP project where this channel is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.
 If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))